MiroBear/Information-Mining/Analysis and Visualization of low- and high-dimensional data.md

 # Introduction, Purpose

-Analysis and visualization of low- and high-dimensional data for classification purposes.
-Data from publicly available data sources such as Kaggle.
+This is a description of general methods, techniques and steps required to analyse and visualize low- and high-dimensional data for classification purposes.
+Described are numerous parametric classification methods excluding deep learning.

+Data onto which this can be applied are publicly available as described in section data sources (e.g. Kaggle).

-## Part 1 - Preprocessing, feature extraction and data visualization
+## Part 1 - Pre-processing, feature extraction and data visualization

 - Extraction of features
 - Alignment of data sets to common spaces
 - Removal of artifacts
 - Handling of missing data
+- Visualization techniques

 ## Part 2 - Feature engineering